cornerstone-consulting/INFIODocs/infio-docs.md

    - **Bastion Host Security Group**:
      - Allow inbound **SSH (port 22)** from your IP for Linux-based bastion hosts.
      - Allow inbound **RDP (port 3389)** from your IP for Windows-based bastion hosts.
-   - **Bastion Host Security Group**:
-     - Allow inbound SSH (port 22) from your IP – For Linux-based bastion hosts.
-     - Allow inbound RDP (port 3389) from your IP – For Windows-based bastion hosts.
    - **INFIO EC2 Instance Security Group**:
      - Allow inbound RDP (port 3389) only from the bastion host's private IP address.